-The ground meat does not need to be cooked beforehand, just mix it with rice, finely chopped onions if you used, seasoning and herbs, and mix well to combine.
+The ground meat does not need to be cooked beforehand, just mix it with rice, finely chopped onions if you use, seasoning and herbs, and mix well to combine.

-Place a cabbage leave on a chopping board, place about half a tablespoon of filling in the middle, and fold it like an envelope, then roll.
+- place a cabbage leaf on a chopping board, place about half a tablespoon of filling in the middle, and fold it like an envelope, then roll.
 Repeat until the filling is used up.

-Arrange the rolls tighlty next to each other, to avoid the filling coming out during cooking.
-Add tomato paste, bay leaves, and water, and cook on alow to medium heat until ready.
+- arrange the rolls tightly next to each other, to avoid the filling coming out during cooking.
+Add tomato paste, bay leaves, and water, and cook on slow to medium heat until ready.
 You might need to add a plate over the rolls while cooking to ensure they stay in place.